-Cancer occurs when cells in the body divide without control or order.
-Eventually these uncontrolled cells form a growth or tumor.
-The term cancer refers to malignant growths.
-These growths can invade nearby tissues and spread to other parts of the body.
-It is not clear exactly what causes these problems in the cells, but it is probably a combination of genetics and environment.
+Cancer is when cells in the body split without control or order.
+These cells go on to form a growth or tumor.
+These growths attack nearby tissues.
+They can also spread to other parts of the body.
+It’s not clear exactly what causes cancer to develop.
+It’s likely a mix of genes and the environment.

-- History of ulcerative colitis or Crohn disease
+- Ulcerative colitis or Crohn disease

 - A change in bowel habits

 - Blood in the stool that is either bright red, or black and tarry

 - Pain or pressure

 - Breathing problems and pale skin—signs of anemia

 Colon cancer screening is recommended for adults 50 years or older.
 Some with risk factors such as family history or related health issues may start earlier.
 People who are Black, Asian, or Alaskan Native also have a higher risk of colon cancer.
 Screening tests that can catch early colon cancer or symptoms include: